While there are many times when you’re taking photographs indoors, when the pros are talking about interior

 It’s also helpful to shoot from waist level.
 If you shoot from a standing position, that will result in a downward angle, and if you’re emphasizing furniture and decor, you won’t want that angled perspective.

-Next, as you set up your shot, think about where you want the viewer’s eye to land, and are there items that lead the eye to where you want it to land, or is there something that distracts the eye.
+Next, as you set up your shot, think about where you want the viewer’s eye to land and whether there are items that lead the eye to where you want it to land or if there is something that distracts the eye.
 For example, something on the edge of the photograph that is sneaking into the foreground can be a distracting feature if it is too brightly colored, or maybe, if it’s too in-focus, or if there’s too much of it.

 You want to have the decorative items that appear in the image lead the viewer’s eye toward the main focus of the photograph–that might be in the foreground, the middle, or the background.
 So, remove anything that’s distracting and try to capture the leading lines that will take the viewer where you want them to go.